erprogs/GenConViT/README.md

 `-b` (optional): Batch size for training.
 Default is 32.<br/>
 `-t` (optional): Run the test on the test dataset after training.

+The model weights and metrics are saved in the `result` folder.

 **Example usage:**
 ```bash
 python train.py --d sample_train_data --m vae -e 5 -t y